MFA (2003) University of Chicago

 Figure drawing instructor: Evanston Art Center

 My intent is to show the beauty of decay.
 Layers of time and memories peel away.
 The figures I paint are timeless: their distant, dream-like expressions convey a contemplative and quiet aura.
-Occasionally, they are engulfed by a misty atmosphere.
+They emerge from misty atmospheres.

-Although my paintings arent literal self portraits, they are proxies for myself.
-Occasionally, I will deviate from the human figure and work with bird imagery.
-Birds hover above the concerns of everyday life; they are a link to the heavens.
+At times, I render animals, birds in particular.
+They hover above the concerns of everyday life and are a link to the heavens.
 Their migration patterns are analogous to my childhood; my mother and I relocated often.